 Our Aphria Stock Prediction In 2019 (Buy or Sell?)

-Signs are emerging that the marijuana “green rush” is actually a bubble in search of a pin.
+Problem is, signs are emerging that the marijuana “green rush” is actually a bubble in search of a pin.
 Sure, enormous opportunities for cannabis profits still abound.
 But we’re starting to see a proliferation of dubious investments.

 Complicating the story is a recent hostile takeover bid from another marijuana company, an unexpected development that has garnered a lot of financial headlines.
 Let’s look for the story behind the story, to see if Aphria is a good buy in 2019 or a harbinger of the marijuana shake-out to come.